-If we examine our hearts for corruption and are being cleansed by Jesus Christ, then we do not have to be fanatical about destroying houses that have mildew.
-If our thoughts are pure, we don't have to worry about our fabrics.
-If we are always thinking of God and his laws, we don't have to wear phylacteries.
+If we examine our hearts for corruption and are being cleansed by Jesus Christ, then we do not have destroy houses that have mildew.
+If our thoughts are pure, we don’t have to worry about our fabrics.
+If we are always thinking of God and his laws, we don’t have to wear phylacteries.
 The laws are valid, but the way in which we obey them has been transformed by the coming of Jesus Christ.

 Some people fight against spiritualizations.
-I've heard of one minister who says Christians should offer animal sacrifices if the temple were still standing!
+I’ve heard of one person who says Christians should offer animal sacrifices if the temple were still standing!
 And yet, as far as I know, he does not wear phylacteries or blue threads in tassels on his garments, nor does he advocate the destruction of a home when mildew is discovered.
-Moreover, I don't know why the absence of a temple should stop an obligation (if it really is an obligation) to sacrifice animals.
+Moreover, I don’t know why the absence of a temple should stop an obligation (if it really is an obligation) to sacrifice animals.
 Sacrifices were part of correct worship long before Moses, so the end of the old covenant simply means that sacrificing is no longer the exclusive duty of Levites.
-We ought to worship God like Abel, Noah and Abraham did – and that includes animal sacrifices.
+We ought to worship God like Abel, Noah and Abraham did – and they sacrificed animals.

 According to this logic, ministers ought to make animal sacrifices, preaching all the while that these animals remind us of the sacrifice of Jesus Christ.
 We ought to kill Passover lambs in addition to partaking of bread and wine, because Jesus only added to the law; he did not take anything away.
 The sacrifices may be shadows, but even when the reality has come, the shadow still exists!
 Animal sacrifices are very educational, full of spiritual meaning, and it would be wrong to ignore any of God’s commands.

-I have been arguing facetiously in the above two paragraphs, of course, but elements of the above argument have been used to promote various old covenant customs.
-My main point is that some OT laws are spiritualized.
+I have been arguing facetiously, but elements of the above argument have been used to promote various old covenant customs.
+My main point is that some Old Testament laws are spiritualized.
 Almost everyone can agree on that.

 Some people are willing to say that the old covenant is obsolete; others are not comfortable with this statement.
-Some are willing to say that gentiles do not need to keep the law of Moses; some are not.
-Some are willing to say that the "law" of Galatians 3:19 is the old covenant; some are not.
+Some are willing to say that Gentiles do not need to keep the law of Moses; some are not willing to say that.
+Some are willing to say that the “law” of Galatians 3:19 is the old covenant; some are not.

 With so many opinions floating around, it’s difficult to know where to start in a rational discussion.
 What biblical criteria can we use when discussing which laws are spiritualized and which must be kept in the letter as well as the spirit?

-In discussions, we need to start by defining the issues – can the person agree that the new covenant has been established (Hebrews 8:6)?
+We need to start by defining the issues – can the person agree that the new covenant has been established (Hebrews 8:6)?
 Can the person agree that Christians should live by the terms of the new covenant?
-Can the person agree that some OT laws, such as tassels and phylacteries, are obsolete even if the New Testament says nothing about such laws?
+Can the person agree that some Old Testament laws, such as tassels and phylacteries, are obsolete even if the New Testament says nothing about such laws?
 Can the person give a rational reason why some old laws are valid in the letter and others are not, or is the position irrational?

-The OT clearly commanded the Israelites to wear blue threads in tassels on their garments (Numbers 15:38-39).
+The Old Testament clearly commanded the Israelites to wear blue threads in tassels on their garments (Numbers 15:38-39).
 Was this law inspired by God, or not?
 Answer: It was.
 Is this law obsolete?
 Answer: It is.
 Who has the authority to declare a God-given law obsolete?
 Answer: Only God.

 Does the New Testament specifically rescind this law?
 Answer: No. It says nothing about this specific law.
 Then how can we prove, with divine authority, that it is obsolete?
 Answer: Because the New Testament declares the entire old covenant obsolete (Hebrews 8:13).
 As a law code, as a source of laws, it is not valid.

-That brings us to our second approach to OT law: None of it is valid.
+That brings us to our second approach to Old Testament law: None of it is valid.
 Christians do not have to keep the law of Moses because those laws were a temporary package, designed to be in force only until the Messiah came.
-Now that he has come and given a better covenant, the first is obsolete.
+Now that he has come and given us a better covenant, the first is obsolete.

 Suppose now that the store makes a new contract with the farmer: Bring every vegetable that you have, as often as you pick it.
 This new contract even specifies that the old contract is null and void.
 The old restrictions (only tomatoes, only on Tuesday) are irrelevant, because the new contract supersedes the old.

 A farmer and a store can have several contracts simultaneously, concerning different vegetables, different prices and terms and expiration dates, but God has only one covenant with his people.
-We do not simply add the new on top of the old and try to keep both the letter and the spirit of every law.
+We do not add the new on top of the old and try to keep both the letter and the spirit of every law.
 We do not have to wear tassels on the outside and keep the law in our hearts as well.
-Instead, the new has replaced the old (Hebrews 10:9), and we focus on the spirit rather than the letter.
-Of course, it is true that in some cases the proper spirit will cause us to keep the letter, but in other cases it is not true.
+The new has replaced the old (Hebrews 10:9), and we focus on the spirit rather than the letter.
+In some cases the proper spirit will cause us to keep the letter, but in other cases it will not.

 Consider the spirit of adultery, for example.
 If we avoid lust, then we will also (without any need for a written law) avoid physical acts of adultery.
 The letter of this law is still valid.
 If we do not covet, then we will (without any need for a written law) not steal.
 This law is also valid in the letter.
 If we are not angry at our brother, we will (without any need for a written law) not murder.
 Again, the letter is valid.
 Keeping the spirit of the law has thwarted these sins at their very source.